Fast-growing, early-blooming, and nothing to do with spiders.

 Now you’re probably wondering—which one should I plant?
 Does it matter?

-A better way to ‘pick’ a Spiderwort species is to find a source for the plant that’s close to you.
-We call this the 800-mile plant tip.
+A better way to ‘pick’ a Spiderwort species is to source plants close to you.
 Since most Spiderworts look and behave the same, the best thing you can do is find plants with DNA that is best suited for your home area.

 Plant ‘provenance’ is a secret advantage for gardens